-Planning The high energy and starch content of forage maize make it a highly valuable silage.
+The high energy and starch content of forage maize make it a highly valuable silage.
 But it's also one of your riskiest forages in terms of preserving it.

 With its two opponents knocking on the door of: (1) aerobic spoilage (heating) caused by yeasts and moulds in the presence of air; and (2) risks to fermentation, especially when making greener, moister maize silage - it only takes one slip of management to significantly reduce its feed quality, or the tonnes of dry matter (DM) in your clamp.

-Indeed, results from two years of surveys of UK dairy farms suggest there is huge scope for improving how maize silage is made.
-For example, while good consolidation and tight sealing were the most common methods used to manage aerobic spoilage (heating) - named by 60% and 77% of respondents respectively in the 2017 survey - this still left a large percentage of producers who weren't using these important techniques to the full.
+Indeed, surveys of farmers suggest there is huge scope for improving how maize silage is made.
+A survey in 2020, for example, revealed that 80% of respondents growing maize were looking to improve the crop's conservation.
+Key ways they were looking to achieve this were: paying closer attention to timely harvesting so maize doesn't become over-ripe (41% of respondents); improving consolidation (41%); applying an additive to preserve more of its dry matter or nutrient content (36%); and improving clamp sealing and weighting (35% of respondents).
 When planning your maize harvest, make sure you take the importance of good preservation into account, and that your contractor is lined up for your anticipated harvest date and has the appropriate additive.
 If growing modern, 'stay green' varieties, they should not have died off (or dried off) by the time they are harvested.

-Methods used to minimise aerobic spoilage (heating and moulding) of maize silage
+Methods used to minimise aerobic spoilage (heating and moulding) of maize silage Percentage farmers giving this response (%)